 - Defend focused on improving the UK’s ability to respond to incidents.
 It aimed to increase citizens’ knowledge about cyber threats and cyber resilience by means of the Cyber Assessment Framework (CAF).

-- Deter sought to make the UK a hard target for cyber criminals.
+- Deter sought to make the UK’s critical infrastructure hard target for cyber criminals.

 - Develop focused on innovation.
-The aim was to build up cyber security talent and expertise to help the UK tackle future threats.
+The aim was to build up cyber security talent and expertise to help the UK tackle future threats in the cyber space.

 The National Cyber Security Centre

 The most successful part of the NCSS has been the setting up of the National Cyber Security Centre (NCSC).
 The centre helps people manage cyber risk.
 It assists both public and private sector: SMEs, larger organisations, government departments, and the general public.